Nemanja Bjelica: Golden State Warriors (2021–2022)

 On 6 August 2021, Bjelica signed with the Golden State Warriors.
-He made his debut for the Warriors in their season opener on 19 October 2021, recording a double-double off the bench with 15 points and 11 rebounds in a 121–114 win over the Los Angeles Lakers.
+He made his debut for the Warriors in their season opener on 19 October 2021, recording a double-double off the bench with 15 points and 11 rebounds in a 121–114 victory against the Los Angeles Lakers.
 He became the first player to post a double-double off the bench in his Warriors debut since Sam Williams (16 points, 12 rebounds) on 30 October 1981 at Denver.
 During the 2022 NBA Finals, Bjelica held Celtics star Jayson Tatum to 0-6 shooting and 4 turnovers en route to his first NBA championship.
 He became the fourth NBA player from Serbia who won the championship, joining Darko Miličić, Peja Stojaković, and Ognjen Kuzmić.

-Return to Fenerbahçe (2022–2023)
+Later career and retirement (2022–2024)

-On 9 August 2022, Bjelica signed a two-year deal to return to Fenerbahçe Beko, where he was named the EuroLeague MVP of the 2014-15 season.
-Bjelica made his season debut on 3 March 2023, after missing much of the season due to a calf injury.

-On 12 September 2023, Bjelica was released by Fenerbahçe.

-Hours after being released by Fenerbahçe, Bjelica signed a contract with Crvena zvezda.
-On 9 October 2023, it was announced that Bjelica has allegedly parted ways with his home town team, after getting caught in a fight with Crvena zvezda head coach Duško Ivanović.
+On 9 August 2022, Bjelica re-signed for Fenerbahçe on a two-year contract, where he was named the EuroLeague MVP of the 2014-15 season.
+Upon missing much of the season due to a calf injury, Bjelica finally made his season debut on 3 March 2023.
+On 12 September 2023, he was released by Fenerbahçe.
+Hours after being released by Fenerbahçe, he returned to Serbia, signed a contract with Crvena zvezda.
+On 9 October 2023, after getting caught in a fight with Crvena zvezda head coach Duško Ivanović, Bjelica allegedly has parted ways with his hometown club.
 On 23 March 2024, Bjelica officially announced his retirement from professional basketball.